 We found 5 ear, nose and throat specialists who accept Medicare near New Hartford, NY.

-Dr. Jana Podzimek specializes in otolaryngology (ear, nose, and throat) and head & neck plastic surgery and practices in New Hartford, NY.
-She honors Medicaid and Medicare insurance.
+Dr. Jana Podzimek is an otolaryngology (ear, nose, and throat) and head & neck plastic surgery specialist in New Hartford, NY.
+She accepts the following insurance: Medicaid and Medicare.
 She graduated from A.T.
 Still University, Kirksville College of Osteopathic Medicine.
-Dr. Podzimek's professional affiliations include St. Luke's Division and St. Elizabeth Medical Center.
+Dr. Podzimek is affiliated with St. Luke's Division and St. Elizabeth Medical Center.

 Conditions / Treatments